 The court's system is designed to provide service 24 hours a day.
 The parties, however, are encouraged to file documents in advance of filing deadlines and during normal business hours.
-Several judges restrict filing times to normal business hours of the Clerk of Court.
-Restrictions are listed on the webpages of the individual judges which can be accessed on the court's Internet site at www.alnd.uscourts.gov.
-Clerk's office staff is available to respond to questions regarding the electronic files system and the registration process and to receive voice mail messages.
-The deputy docket clerk assigned to each of the judges is available from 8:30 a.m. to 4:30 p.m.
+Several judges restrict filing times to normal business hours of the Clerk of Court 8:30 a.m. to 4:30 p.m.
+Restrictions are listed on the web pages of the individual judges which can be accessed on the court's Internet site at www.alnd.uscourts.gov.
+Clerk's Office staff is available to respond to questions regarding the electronic files system and the registration process and to receive voice mail messages.
+The criminal docket clerks are available from 8:30 a.m. to 4:30 p.m.
 Monday through Friday and will accept voice mail messages at any time.
 Calls received after 4:30 p.m. will be returned the morning of the next business day.